cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 management server is up at <YOUR MANAGER IP ADDRESS> (is now set as the default management server)
 {% endhighlight %}

 To validate this installation, point your web browser to the manager IP address (port 80).
-You should see the Cloudify web UI.
+You should see Cloudify's Web UI.
 At this point there's nothing much to see since you haven't uploaded any blueprints yet.

 ## Step 4: Upload the Blueprint and Create a Deployment